 Please contact us at firstname.lastname@example.org if you can help us make a difference in a child’s life.
 Thank you.

 From 2021 onwards our venue will be hosting a range of special events for the Bukoba and Kagera Region including:

-This event is a response to COP26, the United Nations Climate Change Summit held in November 2021 and has been rescheduled to take place in 2022
+An event held in response to COP26, the United Nations Climate Change Summit .

 We offer students, guests and visitors to our beach venue the opportunity to stay with us and enjoy the beauty of the iconic Lake Victoria.
 Watching the spectacular sunrise and sunsets over the lake are moments to cherish!